goatwu1993/pre-commit-example/README.md

 ## Why use pre-commit (framework)

-Pre-commit is python-friendly because
+Pre-commit is python-friendly because:

-1. pre-commit is pip installable
+1. It is pip installable
-2. there are serveral python lint/check hooks provided by community. e.g. `autopep8`, `flake8`, `isort` and `black/yapf`.
+2. It has serveral python lint/check hooks provided by community. e.g. `autopep8`, `flake8`, `isort` and `black/yapf`.

 There is also other frameworks.
 For instance, [Husky](https://github.com/typicode/husky) is a well-known git hook framework in Javascript eco-system.